Festival Anne de Bretagne

 About Anne de Bretagne

-The Festival Anne de Bretagne is a traveling cultural event created in 1994 to demonstrate the attachment of the inhabitants of Loire-Atlantique to their history and Breton culture.
-Every year in May, during the Fête de la Bretagne, the festival settles in a different town in the department, alternating between coastal and inland communes.
-It offers concerts, fest-noz, traditional costume parades, Breton and Irish dance performances, exhibitions, conferences, and activities for the whole family, bringing together Celtic circles, bagadoù, and choirs from the department.
+The Anne de Bretagne Festival is an itinerant cultural event created in 1994 to demonstrate the attachment of the inhabitants of Loire-Atlantique to their history and Breton culture.
+Traditionally organized every year in May in a different town in the department during the Fête de la Bretagne (Brittany Festival), the festival reinvents itself in 2026 and for the first time offers four events spread from May to September in four communes of Loire-Atlantique: Nantes (May 16), Saint-Herblain (May 22), Saint-Michel-Chef-Chef (July 5), and Saint-Nazaire (September 12).
+More than 200 artists will participate in this expanded edition, with concerts, fest-noz, traditional costume parades, Breton and Irish dance shows, exhibitions, conferences, and activities for the whole family, bringing together Celtic circles, bagadoù, and choirs from the department.

-Festival Anne de Bretagne: Breton culture celebrated in Loire-Atlantique
+Anne de Bretagne Festival: Breton culture celebrated in Loire-Atlantique

-Created in 1994 by the association Festival Anne de Bretagne, this cultural festival was born from the desire of its founders to reaffirm Loire-Atlantique's belonging to the historic five-department region of Brittany.
-Named in homage to Anne of Brittany, the last sovereign duchess of the duchy whose main residence was Nantes, the festival has become a key player in the preservation, transmission, and promotion of Breton intangible cultural heritage in the department.
+Created in 1994 by the Festival Anne de Bretagne association, this cultural festival was born from its founders' desire to reaffirm Loire-Atlantique's belonging to historical Brittany with its five departments.
+Named in homage to Anne de Bretagne, the last sovereign duchess of the duchy whose main residence was Nantes, the festival has become a key player in the conservation, transmission, and promotion of intangible Breton cultural heritage in the department.

 A nomadic festival across Loire-Atlantique